+'''

 image = REVERSE(image, 2)

+'''

-More Information on Manipulating Data
+More About Manipulating Data

 IDL has many more array processing capabilities than the ones shown in this chapter.
 To take advantage of all of IDL's powerful capabilities in manipulating data, look for more information in Building IDL Applications.
+Also see the following topics: